KamileGULER/rag-chatbot/README.md

 ---

-## 💡 Potential Enhancements

-- ✅ Log user questions
-- ✅ Save chat history
-- ✅ Try other models (T5, Falcon, LLaMA, etc.)
-- ✅ Use a model fine-tuned specifically for Turkish

----

 ## 👨‍💻 Contributing

 You can fork the repo, submit pull requests, or open issues to suggest new features or report bugs.
 Contributions are welcome!

----

-## 📄 License

-This project is licensed under the MIT License.